cnandrewwang/VOILA/README.md

 # VOILA
 VOILA!
-Every page has something in particular so does this one.
+Every page has something in particular, so does this one.
-Starting fron here, we are witnessing a bright perspective inthe making.
+Starting fron here, we are witnessing a bright perspective in the making.